kleinbottle/swanlotus/content/blogs/the-wonder-that-is-pi/the-wonder-that-is-pi.md

 summary: "This blog began life more than two decades ago, as part of a series of lectures I delivered to very bright first-year engineering students at an Australian university.

 The number π (pronounced 'pie') has been recognized from time immemorial because its physical significance can be grasped easily: it is the ratio of the circumference of a circle to its diameter.
 But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities enfolded into it?

+My original intention was to write a single blog on π.
+But because I did not want it to become another overly long _slog_, I have decided to divide it into two parts.

 Not surprisingly, some students I met recently wanted to know more about π.
 Accordingly, I have substantially recast and refreshed my original presentation to better accord with the form and substance of a blog.
 The online references have also been updated to keep up with a rapidly changing Web."
 status: published